 Bridging the Gap – Create an Omnichannel Experience

 Omnichannel is officially a necessity.
 Retailers must blend their mobile, online and offline presence seamlessly.
 Retail loyalty programs also need to become more digitized in order to serve omnichannel retailers.
-An omnichannel experience provides an overall view of customers, no matter how they shop, and allows companies to manage their loyalty program across all three major marketing channels simultaneously.
+An omnichannel experience provides an overall view of customers, no matter how they shop, and allows companies to manage their loyalty programs across all three major marketing channels simultaneously.

 Signed, Sealed, Delivered – Offering Convenient Delivery

 Convenient and fast delivery is still one of the most popular rewards a loyalty program can offer.
 In regards to delivery, retailers with a network of brick-and-mortar stores have much more to offer than strictly eCommerce companies.
-Having a regional or nation-wide logistics system helps them save costs by transforming their brick-and-mortars into warehouses or dark stores.
+Having a regional or nationwide logistics system helps them save costs by transforming their brick-and-mortars into warehouses or dark stores.
 Also, local retailers can set up the necessary systems to get products to customers faster, leading to more sales.
 At the same time, eCommerce companies need to rely on transportation companies to do the same.
 Retailers can offer their loyalty program members extra points for picking up their orders in store, saving even more, or offer delivery service as a benefit in their rewards program.

 Playing a Major Role in Driving Loyalty – Personalization

-Offering a more personalized experience to customers while shopping in store highly strengthens the emotional bond with them.
+Offering a more personalized experience to customers while shopping in-store highly strengthens the emotional bond with them.
 According to BCG, redirecting 25% of mass promotion spending to personalized offers would increase ROI by 200%, leading to a top-line growth opportunity of more than $70 billion annually.
 Providing recommendations based on loyalty program members’ previous purchases, tailored to their likings, is one way to provide a special experience.
 It’s probably no surprise that, according to Antavo’s Global Customer Loyalty Report 2022, 29.3% of respondents reported that personalization was their most important investment for the coming years.

 Offer a Virtual Shopping Experience – Social Retail